keisku/ddfeed/README.md

 > [!CAUTION]
 > Don't use `docker compose up` or `docker compose build`.
-> You can use other `docker compose` commands for checking the app status, logs or executing commands in the containers.

-Run all applications.
 You must use this script to run all services.

 ```bash
 # If you want to try Datadog Tracer.